 broaden our perspective and deepen our courage, based on seeing things just as they are

 While the practice has its source in the Buddhist tradition of insight meditation it is now established in many places as a secular practice.
-To engage with this programme of inquiry and meditation does not require any previous experience
+To engage with this programme of inquiry and meditation does not require any previous experience of meditation.

 "Thank you so much for giving us the opportunity to experience and learn at DEEP CENTRE.
 These have been indeed very interesting and interactive sessions.
 I look forward to our next sessions."(Brenda, Physiotherapist)

 "Thank you so much for the invitation.
 It was simply wonderful.
 I will bring some friends on Saturday.
 I am glad to be part of this compassionate lot."
 (Chebet)

 "It has been my pleasure.
 The sessions were also at an opportune time for me personally.
 I liked the connection I felt in the last session during the interactive session, that was neat!
 I also look forward to seeing how we can package this for corporates in the coming year."(Joyce, Manager AAR)

 "The Mindfulness Practice has been really helpful to me, in terms of controlling anger, and fully feeling and experiencing emotions without letting them weigh me down.
 I have also been able to own my own feelings.
 This has improved my overall relationships with my family, friends and even strangers.
 Thank you."
 (Grace Njenga)